 How Do You Choose the Next Book To Read?

-There is no shortage of books to read, and for many, that overabundance can turn into a chaotic struggle of finding the next book to read.
+There is no shortage of books to read, and for many, that overabundance can turn into a chaotic struggle to find the next book to read.
 Here are three tips to point you in the right direction, whether you are looking for books like Harry Potter or want a faster way to choose a book.

 Find Your Genre

 Most people have a sense of what type of book they like.
 Even if you already know what genre speaks to you, it can be fun to expand your horizons.
 Maybe dystopian fiction calls to you or a bubbly, fun romance that you can breeze through on vacation.

 Tone and style can be deciding factors as well.
 Some people love reading books with rich and evocative language, while others prefer light and easy-to-read writing.
 Find a book or book series that fits your needs if the page count is important.

 Standalone vs. Series